Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Identification

 **Explanation:**
-"Tokenization" is incorrect.
+Tokenization is incorrect.
 Tokenization is replacing sensitive data with tokens after discovery/classification.
-"Discovery" is correct.
+Discovery is correct.
 Discovery identifies where data resides, which is necessary before classifying it.
-"Location" is partially related but is a subset of discovery.
+Location is partially related but is a subset of discovery.
-"Identification" is subsequent to discovery; discovery comes first.
+Identification is subsequent to discovery; discovery comes first.

 ---